Impact of Subcarrier Allocation and User Mobility on the Uplink Performance of Multi-User Massive MIMO-OFDM Systems: Pilot Length Reduction and Channel Estimation

 where the columns of $\mathbf{U}_{i}' \in \mathbb{C}^{N_{B} \times N_{\mathcal{U}}}$ and $\mathbf{N}_{i}' \in \mathbb{C}^{N_{B} \times N_{\mathcal{U}}}$ are independent and have the same distribution as that of $\mathbf{u}_{i} \in \mathbb{C}^{N_{B}}$ and $\mathbf{n}_{i} \in \mathbb{C}^{N_{B}}$ in \eqref{eq:ri}, respectively, due to the orthogonal nature of the pilots.
 The term $\mathbf {G}_{i}^{\mathcal {P}}$ in the above expression captures the error incurred during channel estimation due to both ICI and AWGN (we discuss more about $\mathbf {G}_{i}^{\mathcal {P}}$ later in the sequel).
 Note that the channel estimation error is uncorrelated with the channel estimate.

-Figure \ref{fig:nmse} shows an analytical plot of the normalized mean square error (NMSE) in channel estimation drawn as a function of the pilot SNR for multi-carrier and single-carrier systems at $V_{\textrm{max}} = 25~\textrm{m/s}$.
+Figure \ref{fig:nmse} shows a simulated plot of the normalized mean square error (NMSE) in channel estimation drawn as a function of the pilot SNR for multi-carrier and single-carrier systems at $V_{\textrm{max}} = 25~\textrm{m/s}$.
 The parameters chosen to generate this figure are: $N_{\mathcal{B}} = 256$, $N_{\mathcal{U}} = 4$, $N_{\mathcal{C}} = 1$, $\Delta f = 10$~kHz, and $f_{\textrm{c}} = 3$~GHz.
+The NMSE is computed by taking the ratio between the Frobenius norm of the channel estimation error and the Frobenius norm of the true channel (the ICI component is absent in the single-carrier system).
 The NMSE is independent of the number of AP antennas, since each antenna can estimate the channel independently in this case.
-In a single-carrier system, the AP can obtain accurate channel estimates provided the pilot symbols are transmitted at sufficiently high power.
+In a single-carrier system, the AP can obtain accurate channel estimates provided the pilot symbols are recieved at sufficiently high power.
 In contrast, in a multi-carrier system, user mobility induces ICI.
 Due to this, even at high pilot power, the channel estimates at the AP remain noisy because the power in the ICI also scales with the transmit power.
 As a result, we see an error floor in the NMSE with increasing pilot power.